oberocks/obebs4-js/README.md

 ### Object Placeholder Content

 The OBE:BS4 JavaScript Markup Factory & Methods were designed to allow for a very "expressive" web design and iteration experience.
-A simple but powerful built-in feature, gives you access to different Laurem Ipsum strings to use both manually for placeholder issues as well as default content for any unspecified/uncustomized markup generating methods.
+A simple but powerful built-in feature, gives you access to different Laurem Ipsum strings to use when iterating.

 This means you can get content design ideas on a page incredibly quickly, while also having different placeholder strings showing up each time you reload the page, since each string is randomly determined at run time.
 This was done to allow anyone to "see" how content layout decisions are impacted by different content string lengths, specifically for responsive design content issues.